debelistic/bouncingBallsES6/readMe.md

 #mdn object oriented javascript

+The code is written in Javascript es6

+All the js action is in the bouncingballses6.js file

 Using the prototype based javascript we created a bouncing balls class at https://developer.mozilla.org/

 This code is rewrites the class using ES6 classes